komorebi09/komorebi09/README.md

 ## Welcome to my profile! 👋
-# My name is Levi Sales 😎
+# My name is Levi 😎
 And one day I will have a cool portfolio full of things!

 ### Contact: